Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the Kashiwara operators

-We regard the output of the sequence of $\delta$'s as the element of $\hat{B}^{n,1}$.
-Corresponding to the final $\mathrm{emb}^{-1}$, we halve the width of the column with keeping all its contents.
-We regard the final output as the element of $B^{n,1}$.
+We regard the output of the sequence of~$\delta$'s as the element of $\hat{B}^{n,1}$.
+Corresponding to the f\/inal $\mathrm{emb}^{-1}$, we halve the width of the column with keeping all its contents.
+We regard the f\/inal output as the element of $B^{n,1}$.

-\begin{remark} In the above algorithm, some readers might feel that the change in $\mu$ is peculiar.
-To get a better understanding of this point, let us take a look at the following computations
+\begin{Remark} In the above algorithm, some readers might feel that the change in $\mu$ is peculiar.
+To get a~better understanding of this point, let us take a~look at the following computations